 Fitbit users might not get many metrics from the Aria 2 and Aria Air (see the related reviews) but syncing is automatic.

 All of the scales reviewed here allow for more than one person to sync their data with the relevant app, so your entire household can use them individually.

 The scales either use Bluetooth to recognise each user's phone or take a good guess at who is standing on them based on previous weight.
 The latter is only likely to be an issue if two members of the household are of a similar weight.

 Where you place your scales is important, as you’ll get different readings (sometimes out by a few kg or pounds) depending on where it is on the floor.
 Put it on a flat, hard surface if possible (bathroom tiles work well).
 Don’t place it on carpet, as this will trick the scales into understating your weight.

 Some scales (for example, the Salter Body Analyser Scale) can be adapted for use on carpet.
 A few others will work well on carpet without needing adaptation (the QardioBase 2).
 Just make sure to compare the first few results with a hard floor to check they're consistent.

 When to weigh yourself

 Your weight and body fat percentage (and therefore other metrics) will change throughout the day so it makes sense to weigh yourself at the same time each day.
-You should be at your lightest as soon as you wake up.

 Wi-Fi or Bluetooth